 Purpose: To provide “allocations of academic year and summer fellowships to institutions of higher education or consortia of institutions of higher education to assist meritorious undergraduate and graduate students undergoing training in modern foreign languages and related area or international studies.”

-Award: Summer FLAS fellowship tuition grant is up to $5000 and $2500 stipend for undergraduate and graduate students.
+Award: Summer FLAS fellowship tuition grant is up to $18,000 and $10,000 stipend for undergraduate and graduate students plus subsistence allowance.

-Contact: For more information and application, please see www2.ed.gov/programs/iegpsflasf/index.html
+Contact: For more information and application, please see http://www2.ed.gov/programs/iegpsflasf/applicant.html

 FULBRIGHT SCHOLARS PROGRAM